 During this period, I would also come across stencil graffiti about human rights and of a scornful Prime Minister Mahathir on the walls and alleyways in and around Bangsar, Kuala Lumpur.
 I remember this because I would have to pass these artworks on my way back from the ‘pasar malam’ (weekly night market) — these were artworks by Fahmi Reza, but back then he was anonymous.
 I think there were many of us who tolerated this defacement of public and private property because it was vandalism that voiced our collective angst and frustrations —especially in this then middle-class neighbourhood.

-While I was working a regular wage paying job, and getting tied down by the responsibilities of adulthood and of domestic life, Fahmi was treading a path less travelled — unemployed, unmarried, and free from the moorings that anchored one to a life of (possible) mediocrity.
+While I was working a regular wage paying job, and getting tied down by the responsibilities of adulthood and of domestic life, Fahmi was treading a path less traveled — unemployed, unmarried, and free from the moorings that anchored one to a life of (possible) mediocrity.
 He was weaponizing his art in ways that some of us only dream about.
-For wage earners like myself, by the time we reached home from our slave-like existence to a wage-paying master, we would be too burnt out to muster the energies required to pose a visible resistance to the political powers.
+For wage earners like myself, by the time we reached home from our slave-like existence to a wage-paying master, we would be too burnt out to muster the energies required to pose any resistance to the political powers that be.

 Eventually, I came to know the name of the individual behind these provocative artworks only after the award winning documentary Sepuluh Tahun Sebelum Merdeka (Ten Years Before Independence) in 2007 would come to light and the name Fahmi Reza would become publicly known and recognized.
 Like many, I was fascinated by a narrative that hadn’t receive much real estate in our history books but was now brought to life on screen.